JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1990_07.md

 by Jeffrey Wattles

 Let us listen again to the Divine Counselor of Uversa, whose account of “True Worship” may be found in _The Urantia Book_ in section 3 of Paper 5, “Cod's Relation to the Individual.”
 Our commentary cannot properly be a monologue, but I have not marked, in the present text, the pauses for discussion that punctuated it.
-This discussion follows one on the prayer process ([Paper 91 \#9](/en/The_Urantia_Book/91#p9_1)) and anticipates one on service.
+This discussion follows one on the prayer process (<a id="a194_371"></a>[Paper 91 \#9](/en/The_Urantia_Book/91#p9_1)) and anticipates one on service.
 The commentary here is a step toward holographic study — finding the whole of the book in the part.

 Worship is both simple and complex.
 The simplicity of worship is reflected in the fun of the word for worship among the Quicatec Indians of Mexico; it means, etymologically, “to wag one's tail before God.”
 One of the wisest teachings I ever heard on worship was Vern Grimsley's remark, “The secret of worship is to do it.”
 One great message of _The Urantia Book_ is that WE CAN worship.
 We are in the Father's personality circuit.
 Our minds enjoy the adjutant mind-spirit of worship.
 We are built to worship.
 However complex or mysterious worship may seem when discussed, and however elusive it may be at times in our practice, we can and do worship the Universal Father.
 The section on True Worship articulates the concept of worship.
 When we read this highly articulated account, we may be led to remark, “Easier said than done.”
 But if we keep in tune with the worship experience itself, then we may say, “Easier done than said.”
 Let us take a moment to do just that before proceeding....